We all must answer one day to our God, the Creator of the universe and all that is in it!

 Eph 2:1-3 And you were dead in your trespasses and sins, 2 in which you formerly walked according to the course of this world, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
 3 Among them we too all formerly lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, even as the rest.

-We’re all born trapped in the same sinful boat.
-But the Good News is that there is HOPE!
+NOW, with all that understood, the Good News is that there is HOPE!

 That’s why many of you are listening right now – HOPE!